persapiens/Course/Syllabus.md

 CSC510 (Software Engineering) or graduate or senior standing with at least 3.0 GPA, good knowledge of at least one high level programming language.

+Undergraduates enrolled in 419 are expected to complete the same course work, except they do not required to complete a "Tech Talk".

 ## Outline